 Virginia maintains no formal reciprocity agreements with other states, but the board allows licensure by endorsement.
 When applying for licensure by endorsement, LSWs and LCSWs use their exam scores and experience gained in another state to obtain their social work license in Virginia.
 In order to qualify for a license by endorsement, candidates must possess an active social work license in another state and meet the Virginia Board's educational and training requirements for LSW or LCSW licensure.

 To apply for licensure by endorsement, complete the online application for the level of licensure you seek.
 This application includes a checklist of supporting documentation you must provide, including verification of your current license and previous ASWB exam scores.

 Licensing Renewal and Continuing Education Information

 LSWs and LCSWs must renew their licenses every two years.
-To be eligible for renewal, LCSWs have to complete 30 hours of continuing education (CE), while LSWs are required to complete 15 CE hours.
-For both LSW and LCSW licenses, at least two hours must be in the area of social work ethics, regulations, or laws.
-The Board allows licensees to earn hours from two different categories of activities (see below).
-As of December 2018, LSW renewal fees are $65 and LCSW renewal fees are $95.
+To maintain eligibility for renewal, LCSWs must complete 30 hours of continuing education (CE), while LSWs must complete 15 CE hours.
+For both LSW and LCSW licenses, at least two hours must be in social work ethics, regulations, or laws.
+The board allows licensees to earn hours from two different categories of activities (see below).
+As of June 2020, LSW renewal fees are $65, and LCSW renewal fees are $90.